Man arrested in California in connection with murder of Philadelphia transgender woman

 Akhenaton Jones has been arrested in connection with the murder of 27-year-old Dominique "Remmie" Fells.

+SEE ALSO: Arrest warrant issued in connection with murder of transgender woman found near Schuylkill River

-Fells was found in June 2020 near Bartram's Garden with stab wounds and both of her legs were severed.
+Fells was found back in June near Bartram's Garden with stab wounds and both of her legs were severed.

 Dominique, who went by the nickname "Rem'mie," was a Black transgender woman and was working to define herself, according to Kendall Stephens, who was friends with Fells.